barmac/rock-paper-scissors/README.md

 This project was prepared as a code test for eBay.
 The app is a simple rock-paper-scissors game.
 A player can choose to play against computer or to let two computer players to play against each other.

+New moves available can be easily added in the `Game.js` file by adding a `MOVE_TYPE` and a proper result matrix in `Game.prototype.getResult`.

 ## Installation

 Run `npm i` to install Jest for tests.
 There are no dependencies of the app itself.